emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 ## Data Analysis and Results
 * **Genre**
 Given that movies can be classified into multiple genres, Fisher's Exact Test was employed to analyze the dependency between genre and award outcomes.
-The resulting $p$-values for each genre ranged from $0.115$ to $1.0$.
+The resulting $p$-values for each genre ranged from $0.11$ to $1.0$.
 Consequently, we fail to reject the null hypothesis, indicating no statistically significant relationship between a movie's genre and its likelihood of winning the Best Picture award.

 * **Runtime**
-Initially, an independent samples t-test yielded a p-value of 0.1467 ($p > 0.05$), failing to reject the null hypothesis.
-Subsequently, using quantile binning produced a lower p-value of 0.066.
+Initially, an independent samples t-test yielded a p-value of 0.1379 ($p > 0.05$), failing to reject the null hypothesis.
+Subsequently, using quantile binning produced a lower p-value of $p = 0.0225$ > $0.0038$ (A corrected p-value according to the Bonferroni correction.) .
 While this result suggests a stronger association than the t-test, it remains statistically insignificant.
 Therefore, we conclude that there is no significant relationship between a movie's runtime and its likelihood of winning an award.

 * **MetaScore**
-A paired t-test yielded a p-value of 0.0099 ($p < 0.05$), leading to the rejection of the null hypothesis.
+A paired t-test yielded a p-value of 0.0389 ($p < 0.05$), leading to the rejection of the null hypothesis.
 This indicates a statistically significant difference in critical reception, with Oscar winners consistently achieving higher Meta Scores than their yearly rivals.
-However, having the highest score is not a guarantee; the single highest-rated movie of the year wins the award only 33.3% of the time.
+However, having the highest score is not a guarantee; the single highest-rated movie of the year wins the award only 29% of the time.
+Moreover, subsequent binned analysis with Bonferroni correction revealed that no specific score range guarantees a win, reinforcing the idea that high scores are necessary but insufficient on their own.

 * **Release Date**
 The Chi-Square test yielded a p-value of 0.4551 ($p > 0.05$), failing to reject the null hypothesis.
 Consequently, we find no statistically significant association between a movie's release quarter and its likelihood of winning Best Picture.

 * **Best Director Nomination**
-Chi-Square test yielded a p-value of 0.00079 ($p < 0.05$), providing strong evidence to reject the null hypothesis.
+Chi-Square test yielded a p-value of 0.000145 ($p < 0.05$), providing strong evidence to reject the null hypothesis.
 This indicates a statistically significant dependency between the two variables; a movie's probability of winning Best Picture is heavily dependent on whether it also secured a nomination for Best Director.

-* **GOLDEN GLOBE WINNING** *
+* **GOLDEN GLOBE WINNING**
 We hypothesized a significant correlation between winning a Golden Globe and the Best Picture Oscar, testing this by comparing winners of both awards using Fisher's Exact Test due to our small sample size (4).
 The test yielded a p-value of ~0.000024, far below the 0.05 threshold, which leads us to reject the null hypothesis; this extremely low value confirms that the overlap in winners is not random, but rather that winning a Golden Globe is a statistically significant predictor of Oscar success.

 ## Limitations